 Multiple input-output models that include a time element have been developed, for which Aulin-Ahmavaara (2000) provides an overview.
 However, these time accountable input-output models (for the most part) are not designed with state-based functional planning in mind.
-Hence, Samonthrakis (2020) introduces a transition function T(s 0 | s, a) and a notion of state s.
+Hence, Samonthrakis (2020) introduces a transition function $T(s \ 0 \mid s, \ a)$ and a notion of state s.

-2.4.1.18 Network environmental analysis and planning
+3.2.18 Network environmental analysis and planning

-resource flow analysis and planning, material life cycle analysis and planning.
+A.k.a., Material flow analysis and planning, resource flow analysis and planning, material life cycle analysis and planning.